ppetrovtv/pine_script_docs/source/essential/Strategies.rst

         strategy.entry("SE", strategy.short, oca_type = strategy.oca.cancel, oca_name="Entry")

-You may think that this is a reverse strategy since pyramiding is not allowed, but in fact both order will get filled because they are market orders, what means they are to be executed immediately at the current price.
+You may think that this is a reverse strategy since pyramiding is not allowed, but in fact both orders will get filled because they are market orders, which means they are to be executed immediately at the current price.
-The second order doesn't get cancelled because both are filled almost at the same moment and the system doesn't have time to process first order fill and cancel the second one before it gets executed.
+The second order doesn't get cancelled because both are filled almost at the same moment and the system doesn't have time to process the first order fill and cancel the second one before it gets executed.
 The same would happen if these were price orders with same or similar prices.
-Strategy places all orders (which are allowed according to market position, etc).
+The strategy places all orders allowed according to market position, etc.

 The strategy places all orders that do not contradict the rules (in our case market position is flat, therefore any entry order can be filled).